GenetH/setghub_devops_learning/MEAN_STACK/meanserver_doc.md

    With these steps completed, my web application is fully functional, allowing me to manage books through the AngularJS frontend connected to the Node.js backend.

+**Congratulations**
+Setting up the MEAN stack on Ubuntu 24.04 LTS provided a powerful platform for full-stack web development.
+I launched an EC2 instance, installed Node.js, MongoDB, and configured an Express API with AngularJS for managing book records.
+This process helped enhance my skills in AWS EC2 management and deploying scalable web applications, creating a solid foundation for future projects.